pantheon-systems/documentation/source/content/guides/local-development/01-introduction.md

 ## Before You Begin

 - You must transfer each file from Pantheon to your local environment.
-There are three parts to any dynamic website:
+There are three parts to any dynamic website that contain important files:

     1. **Code**: The application, modules or plugins, and themes.